History of New Rochelle, New York: Civil War

-As in many other cities, towns, hamlets and farms, New Rochelleans answered President Lincoln's call to arms in 1861.
+As in multiple other cities, towns, hamlets and farms, New Rochelleans answered President Lincoln's call to arms in 1861.
 Despite a population in New Rochelle of little more than 3,000, the first group of volunteers was formed into the New Rochelle Cadets, led by Lt.
 Henry Clark, that later became part of Company G, 17th Regiment, New York National Guard.
 This unit served as garrison defense at Fort McHenry in Baltimore, and all returned safely to New Rochelle in 1863 for a grand reception at Pelor's Tavern.

 The city played an even more important strategic role in supporting the Union cause.
 It was believed that the old Burtis Mill, formerly located at the juncture of Mill Road and North Avenue, manufactured gun carriages for the Union army.

 Davids Island was also important to the war effort.
 The DeCamp General Hospital served thousands of wounded Union soldiers.
 New Rochelle residents knitted clothes and the city's children provided sweets to those on the island.
 In July 1863, 2500 Confederate soldiers were incarcerated at Davids Island.
 The prisoners were allowed to fish and clam until several prisoners escaped, according to contemporary reports.

-The assassination of President Lincoln in April 1865 disheartened many New Rochelleans, despite the fact that a majority had not voted for him in 1860.
+The assassination of President Lincoln in April 1865 disheartened multiple New Rochelleans, despite the fact that a majority had not voted for him in 1860.
 Reverend John Fowler, Jr. delivered an address at the Old Episcopal Church on April 20, 1865 at the request of New Rochelle residents, eulogizing the late President.
 John Dyott, the leading male actor in the production of "Our American Cousin" at Ford's Theatre on the night of the assassination, was a New Rochelle resident.

 The graying of the veterans in 1896 prompted the citizens of New Rochelle to raise $2500 to erect and dedicate a Civil War memorial, situated at the junction of Huguenot and West Main Streets.